 When in this display you may adjust the Bass, Mid and Treble settings.
-Adjust the settings with the "+" and "-" soft-keys or by selecting any point on the scale between the "+" and "-" soft-keys.
-Then touch the back arrow soft-key.
+Adjust the settings with the + and - setting soft-keys or by selecting any point on the scale between the + and - soft-keys.
+Then touch the arrow back soft-key.

-NOTE: Bass/Mid/Treble allow you to simply slide your 4 finger up or down to change the setting as well as touch directly on the desired setting.
+NOTE: Bass/Mid/Treble allow you to simply slide your finger up or down to change the setting as well as touch directly on the desired setting.